dzekelid/channels/_listings/aws-config/apis.md

 ---
 name: AWS Config
+x-slug: aws-config
 description: AWS Config is a fully managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.
-Config Rules enables you to create rules that automatically check the configuration of AWS resources recorded by AWS Config.nWith AWS Config, you can discover existing and deleted AWS resources, determine your overall compliance against rules, and dive into configuration details of a resource at any point in time.
+Config Rules enables you to create rules that automatically check the configuration of AWS resources recorded by AWS Config.With AWS Config, you can discover existing and deleted AWS resources, determine your overall compliance against rules, and dive into configuration details of a resource at any point in time.
 These capabilities enable compliance auditing, security analysis, resource